schmupu/ioBroker.asterisk/README.md

 [![NPM](https://nodei.co/npm/iobroker.asterisk.png?downloads=true)](https://nodei.co/npm/iobroker.asterisk/)

-The Asterisk adapter converts text messages to audio files and calls then over Asterisk by voip any telephonenumber you want and plays the audo message.
+The Asterisk adapter converts text messages to audio files and calls afterwards a given telephone number and plays the text as audio message to the callee.

 ## Install & Configuration